 So why not make things as easy as possible with our world-famous absence management software?

 Our secure cloud-based system includes automatic absence reporting, Bradford Factor scoring and returns to work forms.

 We empower companies to understand their absence trends like never before.
 We’ll give you all the insights you need to introduce policies that will make a powerful difference to your company.
 On average, our clients report 53% less absence than the CIPD average.
 That’s a saving of £489 per employee per year.

 We want you to see the difference for yourself.
-So we’re allowing you to try the world’s favourite absence management system for free.
+So we’re allowing you to try the world’s favorite absence management system for free.